yarasaa/Clippy/README.md

 ### ⚙️ Customization and Settings

+- **Interface Customization:** Adjust the main window's width and height.
+Choose your preferred theme (Light, Dark, or System Default) for a personalized look across the entire app.
 - **Customizable Shortcuts:** Set your own keyboard shortcuts for both toggling the app and the "Paste All" function.
 - **Language Support:** Use the app in English or Turkish.
 - **Tab Management:** Hide the "Code," "Images," "Snippets," or "Favorites" tabs if you don't need them.